 How to market to Builders: this is a very mature sector, with even fewer % customers in the younger group compared with professional electricians.

-A sector heavily populated with sole traders and 2-3-man bands, it’s fair to assume that customers will be very time-poor so need to be able to find information on products and services quickly and easily.
+A sector heavily populated with sole traders and 2-3-man bands.
+It’s fair to assume that customers will be very time-poor so they need to be able to find information on products and services quickly and easily.

 Digitally savvy due to use of internet for product research, product ordering as well as use of social media for business.

 Refurb/Extensions makes up the bulk of the project work and creates numerous sales opportunities for suppliers of building products.